-This is a list of chemical stability only.
-It does not constitute approximation for the processing of food, drugs, cosmetics, pharmaceuticals, and ingestible chemicals.)
-Locitité sealants are not recommended for use in pure oxygen or chlorine environments or in conjunction with strong oxidizing agents, an explosive reaction can result.
+(This is a list of chemical stability only.
+It does not constitute approval for use in the processing of food, drugs, cosmetics, pharmaceuticals, and ingestible chemicals.)
+Loctite sealants are not recommended for use in pure oxygen or chlorine environments or in conjunction with strong oxidizing agents, an explosive reaction can result.